UCL-MIRSG/.github/renovate/README.md

-The second one requires pull requests with at least `1` reviewer, but the `actor_id` (which refers to `renovate`) is able to skip this for when automerge is enabled for the relevant dependency.
+The second one requires pull requests with at least `1` reviewer, but the `actor_id` (which refers to `renovate`) is able to skip this for when automerge (on branch) is enabled for the relevant dependency.

 ```json
 {